pradeepck/mreaper/README.md

 saveAsCSV – whether a csv file is required

+csvFileName - name of csvFile
-recordHandlerDirName – where user supplied recordhandler files are present.
+cleansersDirName - cleansers to be executed after every extractor action.
+Cleansers can be specified in instruction file. recordHandlerDirName – where user supplied recordhandler files are present.
 A test recordhandler and test cleanser is supplied along with the package

 ## Selector Format